Three Core Challenges in Data Encryption

 1. Encryption at rest - Securing stored data

-The term “at rest” in data encryption means that the data is not moved, and not in use, it’s often stored in some way or form, for example on a disk.
-Encrypting data at rest is relatively straightforward with a good encryption scheme, typically an encryption algorithm that is widely recognized and vetted for its ability to effectively secure data, for example, AES (Advanced Encryption Standard) or RSA (Rivest-Shamir-Adleman).
+The term "at rest" in data encryption means that the data is not moved, and not in use - it's often stored in some way or form, for example on a disk.
+Implementing encryption methods for data at rest is relatively straightforward with a good encryption standard, typically an encryption algorithm that is widely recognized and vetted for its ability to effectively secure data.
+Common encryption solutions include AES (Advanced Encryption Standard) or RSA (Rivest-Shamir-Adleman), which serve as robust security measures against data breaches.

-An example of stored data could be your patient records stored on a hospital server.
-This data must be encrypted to prevent unauthorized access.
+An example of sensitive information could be your patient records stored on a healthcare server.
+This data must be encrypted and protected by proper access controls to prevent unauthorized access and cyber threats.

-Luckily this is a solved problem so we won’t dig deeper into this.
+Luckily this is a solved problem through proper key management and encryption strategy, so we won't dig deeper into this.

 2. Encryption in transit - Securing data on the move

-Sharing a document over the cloud, doing an online credit card transaction, or submitting a contact form are all examples of how data is moved from one point to another.
+Sharing a document over the cloud, processing credit card transactions, or submitting a contact form are all use cases of how data in transit moves from one point to another.

-When transferring data between parties, we want to make sure that only the parties involved can read the data, for example when you make that credit card transaction online.
+When transferring sensitive data between parties, we want to ensure data security so that only the authorized parties involved can read the data, especially for customer data like credit card information.

 Many protocols exist to solve this problem including